07855 798 789

 This is the state which ideally we all want to experience as a normal way of being.

-In this state our heart rate is regular, we breath easily, we are able to be comfortable with people and we can concentrate on things going on around us.
-We are organised, make plans and carry them out, we look after our health, we are able to work well and generally have a sense of wellbeing.
+In this state our heart rate is regular, we breath easily, we are able to be comfortable with people, we are organised, make plans and carry them out, we look after our health, we are able to work well and generally have a sense of wellbeing.

 Health benefits include having a healthy heart, regulated blood pressure, an effective immune system, good digestion, good sleeping patterns and a sense of wellbeing.